 Saturday October 12, 2013, Day 6

 The dawn and the sunrise were breathtaking while the sea was like a mirror.
 But, it was rather humid and the cockpit was drenched.
 The forecasts call for increasing N winds starting this evening and reaching force 7 by tomorrow afternoon.
 I am thinking of relocating today to Livathi tou Geranou and then tomorrow to Katsadia in Lipsi.
-The good news is that even the long term forecasts do not predict the dreaded S winds.
+The good news was that even the long term forecasts did not predict the dreaded S winds.

 I had an e-mail from my daughter Cynthia that today (actually tomorrow in Brisbane where she is) would be a good time to have a Skype session.
 I turned on the iPhone and had a nice video chat.
 Her trip back home was good but on Friday she will be traveling to the US for a conference.

 I raised the anchor at 1016 and motored slowly the 1.8 M towing the dinghy, charging the batteries, and running the refrigerator.
 It was very calm.
 I noticed that the Balmar charge regulator was running the wrong program and not the one for deep discharge flooded batteries.
 We arrived in Livathi tou Geranou [37°20.7' N 26° 35.3'] at 1040.
 We anchored in 5 m depth with 25 m chain.
 The light breeze here was from the S and not from the anticipated NW.
 Thetis settled in 4.5 m depth and she was the only boat here.
 The local taverna appeared closed but there were people picking things up.
 Closing for the winter I suppose.

 I spent some time, after consulting its manual, re-programing the voltage regulator.
 It was fairly warm and there was strong sunshine.
 I was too lazy to put up the tent so I opened the bimini instead.